User Guide (Latest)

 The time it takes to translate the Apache Spark physical plan to one that can run on the GPU is proportional to the size of the plan.
 But, it also depends on the CPU you are running on and if the JVM has optimized that code path yet.
 The first queries run in a client will be worse than later queries.
 Small queries can typically be translated in a millisecond or two while larger queries can take tens of milliseconds.
 In all cases tested the translation time is orders of magnitude smaller than the total runtime of the query.

-See the entry on explain for details on how to measure this for your queries.
+Refer to the entry on explain for details on how to measure this for your queries.

 An Apache Spark plan is transformed and optimized into a set of operators called a physical plan.
 This plan is then run through a set of rules to translate it to a version that runs on the GPU.
-If you want to know what will run on the GPU and what will not along with an explanation why you can set spark.rapids.sql.explain to ALL.
+If you want to know what will run on the GPU and what won’t along with an explanation why you can set spark.rapids.sql.explain to ALL.
 If you just want to see the operators not on the GPU you may set it to NOT_ON_GPU (which is the default setting value).
 Be aware that some queries end up being broken down into multiple jobs, and in those cases a separate log message might be output for each job.
 These are logged each time a query is compiled into an RDD, not just when the job runs.
 Because of this calling explain on a DataFrame will also trigger this to be logged.

 The format of each line follows the pattern